 Meetings and Membership

-The Committee will be chaired by the Chairman of the Board.
-The Chairman of the Board shall not chair the Committee when it is dealing with the matter of succession to the chairmanship of the Society.
+The Committee will be chaired by the Chair of the Board.
+The Chair of the Board shall not chair the Committee when it is dealing with the matter of succession to the role of Chair of the Society.

-The Committee shall consist of the Chairman, Deputy Chairman, the Senior Independent Director (if the roles are separate) and one other Non-Executive Director.
+The Committee shall consist of the Chair, Deputy Chair, the Senior Independent Director (if the roles are separate) and one other Non-Executive Director.

 The Chief Executive will attend meetings of the Committee except when Chief Executive succession planning is being discussed.
 Any other employee of the Society may be asked to attend meetings as required.